httpwg/http-extensions/draft-ietf-httpbis-http2-tls13.md

 # Other Post-Handshake TLS Messages in HTTP/2

-Section 9.2.1 of {{RFC7540}} does not extend to TLS 1.3 messages that are exchanged after the handshake is complete.
-This includes KeyUpdate messages, which only affect TLS itself and do not require any interaction with the application protocol.
+{{RFC8446}} defines two other messages that are exchanged after the handshake is complete, KeyUpdate and NewSessionTicket.

+KeyUpdate messages only affect TLS itself and do not require any interaction with the application protocol.
 HTTP/2 implementations MUST support key updates when TLS 1.3 is negotiated.

+NewSessionTicket messages are also permitted.
+Though these interact with HTTP when early data is enabled, these interactions are defined in {{RFC8470}} and allowed for in the design of HTTP/2.

 Unless the use of a new type of TLS message depends on an interaction with the application layer protocol, that TLS message can be sent after the handshake completes.

-NewSessionTicket messages are explicitly permitted.
-Though these interact with HTTP when early data is enabled, these interactions are defined in {{RFC8470}}
-and allowed for in the design of HTTP/2.

 # Security Considerations

-This document clarifies how to use HTTP/2 with TLS 1.3 and resolves a compatibility concern when supporting post-handshake authentication with HTTP/1.1.
+This document resolves a compatibility concern between HTTP/2 and TLS 1.3 when supporting post-handshake authentication with HTTP/1.1.
 This lowers the barrier for deploying TLS 1.3, a major security improvement over TLS 1.2.
-Permitting key updates allows key material to be refreshed in long-lived HTTP/2 connections.

 # IANA Considerations